Masonic Buildings - Creswick Havilah Lodge No. 26 & its Building

 The Grand Lodge of Victoria (as opposed to the later United Grand Lodge of Victoria) was formed in 1883, but “Creswick Havilah, on this occasion, stood aloof, remaining loyal to the Provincial GL under UGLE”.

 Later, a letter was sent to the Lodge to “elect three Past Master to attend the Inaugural Meeting” of United Grand Lodge of Victoria..
 Later the WM was authorized to surrender the UGLE warrant and this was done, together with the original Provincial Warrant.

 The UGLV Foundation Warrant for Creswick Havilah was received on 13 May 1889 but the lodge was not given its number until September.
-A member of the lodge was offered Gl Junior Deacon which was accepted.
+A member of the lodge was offered Grand Lodge Junior Deacon which was accepted.

-Uniform ritual - a special Meeting of UGLV to which the officers of Creswick were summoned, was held on 22 March 1892 to hear an exemplification of the new ritual, generally approved but not adopted.
-This was not settled until the turn of the century “a large amount of the credit for which has been given to the MW Bro Sir Alexander Peacock when here was Grand Master.”
+Uniform ritual - a special Meeting of United Grand Lodge of Victoria (UGLV) to which the officers of Creswick were summoned, was held on 22 March 1892 to hear an exemplification of the new ritual, generally approved but not adopted.
+This was not settled until the turn of the century “a large amount of the credit for which has been given to the MW Bro Sir Alexander Peacock when he was Grand Master.”

 Back to the Centre… in 1894 the supper room and the murals adorning the lodge room were finished,

 Worth noting that in 1939 it was proposed that for the period of the war “all alcoholic and soft drink be dispensed with in the South” which was defeated in a ballot but in 1940 it was passed that any brother enlisting in the AIF have his dues remitted from date of enlistment for the duration of the war.

 225 brethren attended the Centenary of the lodge in 1959